Pitches • Proposals • Manuscripts

 What we accept

-Academic scholarship, fiction, nonfiction, biography/memoir, poetry, and hybrid/experimental forms.
+Academic scholarship, fiction, nonfiction, biography or memoir, poetry, and hybrid or experimental forms.

 How to submit